 Lead Manager: Alex Smits

-Collaborating Group: Hikurangi Sports PCG
+Collaborating Group: Hikurangi Regional Recreation and Sports Inc

 Key Contact: Alex (alex.smits@raywhite.com)